 - Deduplication and compression

 - Highly scalable – 5,760 drives possible in an 8-node cluster, 17,280 drives possible in the max 24 nodes.
-Various drive types, from SSD to SATA and everything else in between.
+Various drive types in the cluster, from SSD to SATA and everything else in between.

 - Multiprotocol (FC, iSCSI, NFS, SMB1,2,3) on the same hardware (no “helper” boxes needed, no dedicated SAN vs NAS pools needed)